 Check Spain's official tourism website for more information.

 Traveling to Spain?
 You may need travel insurance to get your Schengen visa.

 Spain is experiencing a second wave of COVID-19, and a national state of emergency has been established.

-Everyone must adhere to social distancing of 5ft (1.5m), wear face masks in public spaces, and be prepared for capacity restrictions that are in place for local businesses.
+Everyone must adhere to social distancing, wear face masks in public spaces, and adhere to restrictions in place for local businesses.

 Travelers should be aware of protests in Barcelona that have become violent.
 Protestors took to the streets after the sentencing of nine Catalan separatist leaders were prosecuted for sedition over the banned independence referendum in October 2017.
 The leaders have been handed lengthy 13-year prison sentences, which has outraged their supporters.